Ivan Đurić: Personal life

-His paternal great-grandfather is Serbian Orthodox priest Milan Đurić who was one of the founders of the People's Radical Party.
+His paternal great-grandfather was Serbian Orthodox priest Milan Đurić who was one of the founders of the People's Radical Party.
+His maternal grandfather was author Milan Bogdanović while Bogdan Bogdanović, an architect and former mayor of Belgrade, was his maternal uncle.

-His maternal grandfather is author Milan Bogdanović.
-Bogdan Bogdanović, an architect and former mayor of Belgrade, was his maternal uncle.
 Ivan Đurić had three daughters and allegedly one son who was adopted by another man.
-From his marriage with Maja Danon, he had his oldest daughter, Marija Đurić (born in 1979) who died aged 36 in USA.
+From his marriage with Maja Danon (daughter of Oskar Danon), he had his oldest daughter, Marija Đurić (1979–2015).
 From his relationship with Dušica Golubovac, he had a daughter Kristina Đurić, a political scientist and humanitarian.
-Kristina graduated in 2013 from Grinnell College, USA with a double major in Political Science and in History and in 2016 she received her MA in International Relations and Political Science from L'Institut de hautes études internationales et du développement in Geneva.
 He also had a daughter with Marija Kreća, Sanja Đurić, who graduated with a BA in International Relations from the University of Belgrade and received her MA from the College of Europe.